Hennepin Probate / Mental Health Court

 Q: How much are plain copies?

-The fee is $8 for plain copies of filed or un-filed documents and correpspondence.
+There is no fee for plain copies of filed or un-filed documents and correpspondence.

 Q: How much are exemplified copies?